prezi/changelog/README.md

 | `USE_SENTRY`  | Send exceptions to Sentry?                                                       | `False`        |
 | `SENTRY_DSN`  | Sentry DSN, used only if `USE_SENTRY` is `True`.                                 | `None`         |

-The default configuration values are in TODO link to settings.py.
+The default configuration values are in [settings.py](settings.py).

 ## Considerations for running in production